guptasourabh02/profilecard/README.md

 # **Profile Card**
-Profile card with some CSS animations
+Profile card with some CSS hovering effects

 ### **Table of Contents**
 - Profile card with front side having image